zetsumeishi/GHIP/README.md

 #### athena

-Scans the whole network for all existing exploits to compile them into a readable database.
+Scans the whole internet for all existing exploits to compile them into a readable database.

-#### zWiFi
+#### hermes

 Currently in nightly.
 Automatically hacks all WiFi and compile a report.